 My friend called me that I hadn't talked to in years.
 I mustered up enough energy to talk.
 He wanted to grab some dinner, I let him know that my back wouldn't allow it.
 He was disappointed.
 The next thing he told me was the first glimps of hope I had heard in a while.
 He said, You're in luck Ray, My wife is a chiropractor.
 "She'll get you fixed up in no time."
 His tone made me think he didn't not understand how bad my contidion was.
 I tried to tell him that this was past any help of a chiropractor, but he wouldn't listen.
 He set me up to meet with his wife Shelly the next day.
 I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since They had failed me and I figured I"d try another method.

 I went into Shelly's office and Daniel showed up for moral support.
 Shelly took some X-Rays and did some diagnostics with me.
 She had me lay down, and started realigning my back.
 I heard a crunch in my back and it was like a miracle, a weight on my back had.
 I felt it all through my body.
 I literally had goose bumps.
 When she was done I got up with a grin on my face.
 I could feel something was different...Better.
 I had a long list of questions for Shelly which she answered with a grace and patience like no other.
 She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.

-She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
+She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
 I was so happy with my first visit I cancelled my surgery.

 I continued my treatment with them and I still go at least once a week.
-I don't use a cane anymore, and medication is a thing of the past.
+I don't walk with a cane anymore, and pain killers are a thing of the past.
 Somebody up there heard me.